marexx/flipbook/README.md

 -----------------
 Displays a set of images, one after an other, to simulate a movie.
 Of course wihtout sound.
-This makes it possible to Autostart it on every device, also on Ipad/Mobile *...Autostart on every device
+This makes it possible to Autostart it on every device, also on Ipad/Mobile

-*...reloop
+* Autostart on every device
+* reloop
-*...replace existing video
+* replace existing video

 Usage:
 ------